128technology/docs/docs/ts_applications.md

 The best method to identify this information is to use [Selective Packet Capture](ts_packet_capture.md#selective-packet-capture).
 This method applies a trace not only on the ingress node where the capture is defined, but also triggering traces on every subsequent SSR node the session traverses.

-Please refer to the [Selective Packet Capture section](ts_packet_capture.md#selective-packet-capture) to configure this feature.
+Please refer to the [Selective Packet Capture section](ts_packet_capture.md#selective-packet-capture) to enable this feature.

 ### Determining the Service from the PCLI